sambourgault/cart415/README.md

 # cart415 - PROCESS JOURNAL
 this repo holds sam's attempts to dive into game design.

+## March 18th, 2018

+The navmesh is working finally in sync with the animator.
+The first scene is almost done.
+I just need to add the "beauty" component (aesthetic coherence) and the sounds.

+This prototype became a bit weird.
+But I feel that after listening the distorted tanks discussing about humanity, it makes sense to end up in the alley of a super market.
+It acts as a balm of oblivion.
+The music in this scene will be oddly soft and gentle.
+In contrast to the first scene, in which techno is playing.

 ## March 16th, 2018

 This kind of conversation game, this is really, what I would like to do in the future.
 I feel good doing it with TANKS! now.

 I added the colored outline shader in order to understand who is speaking.
 I will manage to turn it on and off in sync with the respective dialogue.
 So it’s even clearer.